neondatabase/website/content/docs/reference/neon-cli.md

 ### --oauth-host

-Specifies the URL of Neon OAuth host used to authenticate your neonctl client to Neon.
+Specifies the URL of Neon OAuth host used to authenticate your `neonctl` client to Neon.
 The default is `https://oauth2.neon.tech`.
-You should need to configure this setting when using the `neonctl` CLI client.
+You should not need to configure this setting.

 ### --client-id